 (OCRA — https://ocrahope.org/ ).

-It's a small step, but as an 18-year ovarian-cancer survivor, I know firsthand the importance of early detection.
+It's a small step, but as an 19-year ovarian-cancer survivor, I know firsthand the importance of early detection.
 OCRA is committed to research and advocacy—critical in helping other woman facing this ugly disease.

-I now live in the woods with my husband, John, and our 2 English Setters, Emma and Madigan.
+In late December 2020, we relocated to my husbands homeland and we now live in Worcester, England with our English Setter, Finnegan.
 In addition to running this shop, I am committed to traveling and enjoying down time.
 So you will see the shop slow down at times when we are on the road enjoying life a little.

 But don't hesitate to reach out ...
 I am always just an email away.